dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - an overview page with scheduler, task-state, and recent-run summaries
 - a runtime page with scheduler state, timing, store, and executor metadata
+- an instances page with process-local scheduler identity and heartbeat freshness
 - a timeline page that previews upcoming run times across all tasks
 - an audit page for dashboard create/run/pause/resume/remove actions
 - a task list with search, state/executor/trigger filters, sortable views, and last-run status